-My paternal grandparents, Edwin & Florence Malkin (nee Beezer), along with their four daughters Floll, Wynne, Betty and Peg, left Brighton at 9:00 pm 2nd April 1925 for Southampton.
-There they boarded the RMS Corinthic for the journey to a new life in New Zealand, the ship departing on the 3rd April 1925.
+My paternal grandparents, Edwin & Florence Malkin (nee Beezer), along with their four daughters Floll, Wynne, Betty and Peg, left Brighton at 7:55 am on the 3rd of April 1925 for Southampton.
+There they boarded the RMS Corinthic for the journey to a new life in New Zealand – Nu Tirani, the ship departing at 9:00pm.
+Their cabin was 107 Starboard Aft.
 They left knowing they would not see many of their family again, heading to what was still a somewhat unknown land and opportunity.

-The Corinthic sailed not into Napier as was the families original arrival port, but into Wellington arriving on the 14th of May 1925 at 6:30 am.
+The Corinthic did not stop at Napier, being the families original arrival port, but carried on to Wellington City arriving on the 14th of May 1925 at 6:30 am.

 We will take a journey back from the arrival, to hear the story of both Edwin and Florence, and of both families history in England.
 It is my distinct wish to be able to provide both the New Zealand – Nu Tirani Malkin descendants and relatives in both the UK and the rest of the world as complete a story and heritage as possible.